 Figure 5.2.2.2.2-1: S-CSCF registration

 1. The S-CSCF sends a PUT request to the resource representing the UE's S-CSCF registration to update or create S-CSCF registration information.
 The S-CSCF shall check whether there is a reg-id parameter in the Contact header in the SIP REGISTER message.
 If a reg-id parameter exists, the S-CSCF shall indicate to the HSS that the registration is related to a multiple registration as specified in clause 4.2.3 of 3GPP TS 23.380 [37].
+If the S-CSCF received a S-CSCF reselection indicator from the I-CSCF, the S-CSCF shall include that indicator to the HSS.

 2a.
-If the resource already exists, and if the S-CSCF registered is the same or if another S-CSCF is registered and S-CSCF Reassignment was previously authorized, the HSS updates the scscfRegistration resource by replacing it with the received resource information (e.g. S-CSCF name, state of the related IMS public identity based on the imsRegistrationType received) and responds with "204 No Content" or "200 OK" with the updated resource information and HSS supported features.
+If the resource already exists, and if the S-CSCF registered is the same or if another S-CSCF is registered and S-CSCF reselection indication is received, the HSS updates the scscfRegistration resource by replacing it with the received resource information (e.g. S-CSCF name, state of the related IMS public identity based on the imsRegistrationType received) and responds with "204 No Content" or "200 OK" with the updated resource information and HSS supported features.

-Additionally, if the S-CSCF reassignment pending flag was set, the HSS shall invoke the Deregistration Notification service operation towards the old S-CSCF using the callback URI provided by the old S-CSCF.
+Additionally, if the S-CSCF is reselected, the HSS shall invoke the Deregistration Notification service operation towards the old S-CSCF using the callback URI provided by the old S-CSCF with deregistration reason set to "NEW SERVER ASSIGNED".

 When receiving the "200 OK" response and if a multiple registration indicator has indicated to the HSS, the S-CSCF shall retrieve and update the restoration information as specified in clause 5.2.2.6 and clause 5.2.2.7.